 League Fees and Reimbursements

-The club will not refund any money to any team/player after the October 31st deadline.
-No player or players from any team will be able to play in league games if fees are not paid in full before the October 31st deadline.
+The club will not refund any money to any team/player after October 31st deadline.
+No player or players from any team will be able to play in league games if fees are not paid in full before the October 15th deadline.
 In the event of a player/team leaving the league/area, it is the team's responsibility to find a replacement player and to collect any monies at it sees fit from any player/team that left.

 In the event that the president, in consultation with the draw master, cancels any draw due to impassable roads, plant breakdown or inclement weather, the affected draw will be cancelled and not replayed.
 In the event of a split draw, if the remaining games can be played, they will be exhibition only and will not count in the standings.
 Every effort will be made to notify the respective skips far enough in advance to notify their team as to the cancellation.